facebookresearch/RAM/projects/autodata/README.md

 ## Background

 The initial foundation for training current AI systems is human-written training data.
 However, increasingly performance improvements are derived from synthetic data created by the model itself.
-Synthetic data addresses several practical challenges: it facilitates the generation of edge cases and long-tail scenarios that are underrepresented in real corpora, reduces the difficulty and latency associated with manual labeling, and can potentially produce more challenging data than the human generated data distribution.
+Synthetic data addresses several practical challenges: it facilitates the generation of edge cases and long-tail scenarios that are underrepresented in real corpora, reduces the difficulty and latency associated with manual labeling, and can potentially produce more challenging data than the human-generated data distribution.

-With the introduction of LLMs with ability to use in-context learning and instruction following, [Self-Instruct](https://arxiv.org/abs/2212.10560)  emerged as a method to create synthetic data through zero or few-shot prompting.
+With the introduction of LLMs with the ability to use in-context learning and instruction following, [Self-Instruct](https://arxiv.org/abs/2212.10560)  emerged as a method to create synthetic data through zero or few-shot prompting.
 Grounded Self-Instruct methods extended that to
 [ground on documents](https://arxiv.org/abs/2502.13124) and [other sources](https://arxiv.org/abs/2409.08239) to reduce hallucination and increase diversity.
 Further, methods like
 [CoT Self-Instruct](https://arxiv.org/abs/2507.23751) extended that to use Chain-of-Thought reasoning during the generation process to help construct more complex tasks more accurately.
-Finally, so called [“Self-Challenging” methods](https://arxiv.org/abs/2506.01716) allow a challenger agent to interact with tools before proposing a task and accompanying evaluation functions.
-However, none of those methods allowed to control the quality of the data, besides [filtering](https://arxiv.org/abs/2507.23751), [evolution](https://arxiv.org/abs/2304.12244) and [refinement](https://arxiv.org/abs/2407.21009).
+Finally, so-called [“Self-Challenging” methods](https://arxiv.org/abs/2506.01716) allow a challenger agent to interact with tools before proposing a task and accompanying evaluation functions.
+However, none of those methods directly control data quality, except through [filtering](https://arxiv.org/abs/2507.23751), [evolution](https://arxiv.org/abs/2304.12244) and [refinement](https://arxiv.org/abs/2407.21009).